AltaPay/plugin-shopify/wiki.md

 New versions of the AltaPay Omni-Channel plugin for Shopify will be released as new features are added and bugs are fixed.

-# Shopify Payment plugin installation guide
+# Shopify payment plugin installation guide

 Installing this plug-in will enable the web shop to handle card transactions through AltaPay's gateway.